AdobeDocs/target.es-ES/help/administrating-target/reporting.md

 * Si se muestra un alza estimada en los ingresos en sistemas de informes
 * Si se deben habilitar prioridades específicas

+>[!NOTE]
+>
+>Tenga en cuenta que la zona horaria, la moneda y las direcciones IP para excluir la configuración se aplican a las actividades que utilizan [!DNL Target] sistema de informes.
+Esta configuración no se aplica a actividades que utilizan [Analytics para Destinatario (A4T)] como fuente de sistema de informes (/help/c-integrating-target-with-mac/a4t/a4t.md).

 ![Página Sistema de informes](/help/administrating-target/assets/reporting.png)

 ## Solución de Sistema de informes Cloud

 Establezca opciones que determinen los datos que se usan para los resultados y los informes.

-Seleccione la fuente de informes para sus actividades: [!DNL Target] o Adobe Analytics.
+Seleccione la fuente de informes para sus actividades: [!DNL Target] o [!DNL Adobe Analytics].
 Si lo desea, también puede elegir la fuente de informes por actividad.

 Tenga en cuenta la siguiente información al elegir su fuente de informes:

-* La creación de actividades (AP), la activación y la desactivación de [!UICONTROL Asignación automática], [!UICONTROL Segmentación automática] y [!UICONTROL Personalización automatizada] están permitidas independientemente de la fuente de informes seleccionada.
-Estos tipos de actividades no son compatibles cuando elige [Adobe Analytics como fuente de informes para Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
-Incluso si establece Analytics como su fuente de informes, [!DNL Target] se utiliza como fuente de informes para estos tipos de actividades.
-* Si la fuente de informes está configurada en Analytics, no se le permite activar una actividad que usa [!DNL Target] como fuente de informes (Target especifica la fuente de informes por cada actividad).
-Debe cambiar la fuente de informes a Analytics en su actividad o cambiar el motor de informes a Seleccionar por actividad en Configuración > Preferencias.
-* Si la fuente de informes está configurada en [!DNL Target], no se le permite activar una actividad que use Analytics como fuente de informes.
-Debe cambiar la fuente de informes a [!DNL Target] en su actividad o cambiar el motor de informes a Seleccionar por actividad en Configuración > Preferencias.
+* Si la fuente de informes está configurada en **[!DNL Target]**, no se le permite activar una actividad que use como fuente de informes. [!DNL Analytics] You must change the reporting source to [!DNL Target] in your activity or change the reporting source to **[!UICONTROL Select per activity]** in **[!UICONTROL Administration]>[!UICONTROL Reporting]**.
-* Si la fuente de informes está configurada en Seleccionar por actividad, puede crear, activar y desactivar actividades que son compatibles con la fuente de informes seleccionada.
-Para obtener una matriz de actividades compatibles, consulte [Adobe Analytics como fuente de informes para Adobe Target](/help/c-integrating-target-with-mac/a4t/a4t.md) (A4T).
-* Cuando se cambia de A/B manual a [!UICONTROL Asignación automática] o [!UICONTROL Segmentación automática], todas las métricas y audiencias de informes se pierden si la fuente de informes de la actividad A/B manual no es compatible con las actividades de [!UICONTROL Asignación automática] o [!UICONTROL Segmentación automática].
+* If the reporting source is set to **[!DNL Analytics]** here, you are not allowed to activate an activity that uses [!DNL Target] as the reporting source (the reporting source is specified as **[!UICONTROL Target per activity])**.
+You must change the reporting source to[!DNL Analytics]in your activity or change the reporting engine to**[!UICONTROL Select per activity ]**in**[!UICONTROL Administration]>[!UICONTROL Reporting ]**.
+* If the reporting source is set to **[!UICONTROL Select per activity]** here, you can create, activate, and deactivate activities that are supported by the selected reporting source.
+For a matrix of supported activities, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.
+* [!UICONTROL La creación, activación y desactivación de actividades de Personalización] automatizada (AP) están permitidas independientemente del origen de sistema de informes seleccionado.
+Automated Personalization activities are not supported when you choose [Adobe Analytics as the reporting source for Adobe Target (A4T)](/help/c-integrating-target-with-mac/a4t/a4t.md).
+Even if you specify [!DNL Analytics] as your reporting source, [!DNL Target] is used as the reporting source for Automated Personalization activities.
+For more information, see [Supported activity types](/help/c-integrating-target-with-mac/a4t/a4t.md#section_F487896214BF4803AF78C552EF1669AA) in *Adobe Analytics as the reporting source for Adobe Target (A4t)*.

 ## Zona horaria del Sistema de informes